 The UCC Tools Wheel graphic identifies tools that may map to the student activities that you have already built into your teaching, or that you may consider in the future.

 RECOMMENDATION: UCC staff are strongly encouraged to pre-record short video/audio content as much as possible with live elements where appropriate.
-There is a lot that can go wrong for both staff and students when live streaming / teaching live lectures/webinars (internet drops/ low bandwidth etc.).
+There is a lot that can go wrong for both staff and students when live streaming / teaching live lectures/webinars (platform problems, local hardware and software failures, internet drops, low bandwidth etc.).
 Remember, you can use your existing content (PowerPoint slides etc.) and record your audio/video over these slides in Panopto from your own home.

 Panopto can be used from your own home or office laptop/PC and/or phone and can record presentations directly to your Canvas module.
 Panopto integrates well with Canvas and auto captioning of videos can be added (important for accessibility).
 Panopto can be used to record your screen (e.g.PowerPoint presentation) and/or your webcam/computer microphone.